evant/JobSchedulerCompat/README.md

    preserving battery life and ensuring your job is run.

 3. There may be other subtle differences on when and how many jobs run at the same time.
-This is because, unlike the system `JobScheduler`, there is no way for it to know the state of other jobs running on the system and batch them together.
+This is because, unlike the system `JobScheduler`, the current implementatoin cannot detect the state of other jobs running on the system and batch them together.

+## Contributing

+The best way to help out right now is by testing, run it for a while and see if it behaves like expected.
+Creating apps that would help log long-term usage would be helpful as well.

+If you want to do something more specific, feel free to leave a comment on any of the unassigned issues, or create your own.